Tuesday, April 12, 2022

 12. Pamela Lanier

 Pam Lanier was convicted of the 1997 murder of her husband Dorian (Undisclosed series).
-In the near future, expect a motion for a new trial from the Wake Forest team based on new scientific evidence that Pam's husband died from arsenic poisoning based on ingesting turkey medication rather than being poisoned by her.
+Pam's team at Wake Forest has filed motion for a new trial based on new scientific evidence that Pam's husband died from arsenic poisoning based on ingesting turkey medication rather than being poisoned by her.
+A hearing is scheduled for June 27, 2022.

 13. Dennis Perry

 Dennis Perry was convicted of the 1985 murders of Harold and Thelma Swain (Undisclosed series).
 In April 2020, it was reported that glasses likely left at the crime scene by the killer had hairs that returned a DNA match for alternate suspect Erik Sparre.
 A hearing on Dennis's motion for extraordinary relief was held on July 13, 2020.
 The result of that hearing was Dennis Perry being granted a new trial.
 On July 23, 2020, he was released from prison.
-And now, we have the new motion mentioned in the introduction.
+Legislators in Georgia recently cleared legislation that "would pay 60-year-old Dennis Perry $1.23 million for the 20 years he spent in state custody."

 14. Charles Ray Finch